prabinpebam/newtab/readme.md

 # New Tab Background Generator

 This project is a web application that allows users to generate and set a custom background image for a new browser tab.
 The application provides a user-friendly interface for uploading an image, generating a stylized background, and setting it as the background for the new tab.
+The image generation is done using ComfyUI which is running in the background.

 ## Features